Skip to content

 Institutional Hist.: Housed at Ashmolean Museum, Oxford University, c.
 1952-1986, the Heberden Coin Room [Goodacre Loan by Mrs. N.J.
 Goodacre, coinciding w/ Colin Kraay’s (1918-1982) service as assistant (from 1948), then Keeper of Coins (1975-1982)].

-– de Saulcy 1842, Page 416 & Pl.
-XIX, No. 7 (this coin illustrated by Leon Dardel in line drawing, from Bose coll.), “Catalogue Descriptif de Monnaies Byzantines Inédites et Nouvelles Observations sur Quelques Monnaies deja Publiées,” Revue Numismatique Vol. 7 [“Suite Ducal de Gotha.
-Je dois la connaissance de cette intéressante monnaie à M. Curt de Bose, de Leipzig“].
+– de Saulcy (1842), Page 416 & Pl.
+XIX, No. 7 (this coin illustrated by Leon Dardel in unsigned line drawing, from Bose coll.), “Catalogue Descriptif de Monnaies Byzantines Inédites et Nouvelles Observations sur Quelques Monnaies deja Publiées,” Revue Numismatique Vol. 7 [“Suite Ducal de Gotha.
+Je dois la connaissance de cette intéressante monnaie à M. Curt de Bose, de Leipzig“];

-Selected Others: BMC Vandals p.
-219, note 1 (this coin cited to Sabatier 1862 & de Saulcy 1842), in Warwick Wroth (1911), Catalogue of the Coins of the Vandals, Ostrogoths, Lombards and of the Empires of Thessalonica, Nicaea, and Trebizond in the British Museum;
+Selected Other Publications: BMC Vandals p.
+219, note 1 (this coin cited to Sabatier 1862 & de Saulcy 1842), in Warwick Wroth (1911), Catalogue of the Coins of the Vandals, Ostrogoths, Lombards and of the Empires of Thessalonica, Nicaea, and Trebizond in the British Museum [my copy ex Tom Cederlind & Shanna Schmidt Libs.];

 – wildwinds “digital plate coin” on John III page (SB 2114).